Aerospace E‑Commerce Platform

 April 2024 - August 2024

-Discovery research was completed and the new homepage design was published during this period.
+Discovery research was completed and proposed a new design for the Product detail page (PDP).
 The rest of the product design work, including search, checkout, and delivery, is still ongoing.

 Process